albertqi/tamarin-workshop/ex1/README.md

 Should you see an error that involves the word "guardedness," your lemma is not of the form that Tamarin expects.
 For many participants in this exercise, it is sufficient to be more explicit about your parentheses.
 If this is not enough, please raise your hand during the workshop or read the [full documentation on guardedness](https://tamarin-prover.github.io/manual/master/book/007_property-specification.html#guardedness).

+- We expect the `SecrecyWeakened` lemma to hold since the only way an adversary can learn the message is if the key is leaked; indeed, the lemma does hold.